-In summary, by amplifying neurodivergent voices in a system built around encountered by neurodivergent athletes (e.g., challenges with communication, loss of routine well as the coping strategies they employ to navigate exclusionary spaces (e.g., masking and mindfullness activities).
-Similar to experiences observed in high-functioning autistic individuals more broadly (see Botha and Frost 2020), we illustrate how sport culture can perpetuate subtle forms of discrimination and stigmatisation, where systemic and environmental barriers within elite sport (e.g., limited support and accomodations) can marginalise neurodivergent athletes.
+In summary, by amplifying neurodivergent voices in a system built around neurotypical norms, we identify both the performance and organisational stressors encountered by neurodivergent athletes (e.g. challenges with communication, loss of routine and familiar surroundings, comparisons to neurotypical peers, and sensory overwhelm), as well as the coping strategies they employ to navigate exclusionary spaces (e.g. masking and mindfullness activities).
+Similar to experiences observed in high-functioning autistic individuals more broadly (see Botha and Frost 2020), we illustrate how sport culture can perpetuate subtle forms of discrimination and stigmatisation, where systemic and environmental barriers within elite sport (e.g. limited support and accommodations) can marginalise neurodivergent athletes.